 Youth-led solutions help build a sustainable future in Tajikistan

-Solutions to these issues were developed during a 4-day bootcamp followed with 3 months mentorship with the UNICEF-supported UPSHIFT programme at the Adolescents Innovation Labs in different parts of the country.
-Social innovation programme UPSHIFT gives young people the opportunity to develop a wide range of 21st century skills and create social enterprise to address broad range of issues from use of IT for learning to waste management.
+Solutions to these issues were developed during a 4-day boot-camp followed by 3 months mentorship with the UNICEF-supported UPSHIFT program at the Adolescents Innovation Labs in different parts of the country.
+UPSHIFT gives young people the opportunity to develop a wide range of 21st century skills and create social enterprise to address broad range of issues from using IT for learning to waste management.

-With the assistance of mentors and access to the expertise of ten Innovation Labs at the government-led Centers for Additional Education and Youth Centers across all regions of the country, 4,500 young people developed their skills, 60 sustainable innovative solutions and business ideas were developed, 5 of which were awarded at the forum and are presented below.
+With the assistance of mentors and access to the expertise of ten Innovation Labs at the government-led Centers for Additional Education and Youth Centers across all regions of the country, 4,500 young people developed their skills, 60 sustainable innovative solutions and business ideas were developed, 5 of which were awarded at the forum.

-UPSHIFT programme contributes to the global partnership on youth empowerment Generation Unlimited by helping young people in Tajikistan develop skills for the future of work.
-The Government of Tajikistan acknowledged PESHSAF programme as one of the successful skills building and innovation programmes and requested further support in expanding the coverage of adolescent and youth with it.
+PESHSAF (UPSHIFT) program contributes to the global partnership on youth empowerment Generation Unlimited by helping young people in Tajikistan develop skills for the future of work.
+The Government of Tajikistan acknowledged the successes achieved within the PESHSAF program and calls for its expansion to provide skills development opportunities to more adolescents across the country.

-UNICEF is committed to working with the Ministry of Education and Science and Committee on Youth Affairs and Sports in providing access to skills development opportunities to adolescent and young people through the UPSHIFT and Adolescent Kit for Expression and Innovation at new Innovation Labs across the country.
+UNICEF is committed to working with the Ministry of Education and Science and Committee on Youth Affairs and Sports in providing access to skills development opportunities to adolescent and young people through the UPSHIFT at new Innovation Labs across the country.

-Note: PESHSAF is a social innovation programme in Tajikistan modeled on the global USPHIFT programme supported by UNICEF in 15 countries of the world.
-In Tajikistan PESHSAF reached about 5,000 adolescents and youth with skills-building up to date and enabled creation of 60 innovative solutions by adolescents from across Tajikistan, including adolescents from vulnerable groups.
+Note: PESHSAF is a social innovation program in Tajikistan modeled on the global USPHIFT program supported by UNICEF in 15 countries of the world.